uber-archive/vis-academy/src/docs/building-a-geospatial-app/4-basic-charts.md

 ### b. x-axis customization

 Right now, our x-axis is not very useful.
 It shows numbers: 0, 2, 4 ... with ticks on top of them.
 If you created this dataset, you may know those are hours, but that may not be obvious for people reading this chart.

 Also, when plotting time on an x-axis, one should be **extra-careful** because it's so easy to be ambiguous.

 In our cases, our columns represent things that happened between midnight and 1:00AM, 1:00AM and 2:00 AM etc. until our last time slot, 11PM to midnight.
 So our columns correspond to time slots, not precise times.
 Writing 12AM below a column is ambiguous, because: is this the period _starting_ at 12AM? or _ending_ at 12AM?

 For React-vis, the x value of a bar chart corresponds to its center, not to its left-most point.
-This is why, when preparing the dataset, we made the x values to be 0.5 more than an integer: so that the column can be drawn in between 2 ticks.
+This is why, when preparing the dataset, we made the x values to be 0.5 more than their hour value: so that the column can be drawn in between 2 ticks.

 We don't want to write out many x-axis labels either: every 6 hours should be enough.
 XAxis has a tickValues prop that allows us to specify where we want to draw a tick: in our case, on [0, 6, 12, 18 and 24].